-Property and equipment are stated at cost and are depreciated using the straight-line method over three to five years, the estimated useful lives of the assets.
-Amortization of leasehold improvements is recorded on a straight-line basis over the estimated useful lives of the assets or the lease term, whichever is shorter.
+Property and equipment are stated at cost and are depreciated using the straight-line method over three to twenty years, the estimated useful lives of the assets.
+Upon completion, construction-in-progress will begin depreciation over the estimated useful lives of the assets.